Sarrtt303/meet-app/ReadMe.md

 1. Google Cloud Console is used to make a new project and use the Google Calendar API, which can create events such as google meet.

-2. Create credentials for yoour API.
-The Required credentials are: CLIENT ID, CLIENT SECRET, API KEY, ACCESTOKEN, REFRESHTOKEN and REDIRECT URI(localhost:3000/oauth2callback).
+2. Create credentials for your API.
+The Required credentials are: CLIENT ID, CLIENT SECRET, API KEY, ACCESTOKEN, REFRESHTOKEN and REDIRECT URI(Ensure that your
+   Javascript Original URI in the console is your local frontend port, eg: localhost:3000 and your Redirect URI is your backend port with the /oauth2callback enpoint, eg: localhost:5000/oauth2callback).
+   **All Credentials and API keys should be saved inside a .env file**
 3. Initialise an oAuth2Client using the enviornment varaibles created from google cloud console.

 const oAuth2Client = new google.auth.OAuth2(